aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 @InProceedings{Rasouli_2020_NeurIPSW,
     author = "Rasouli, Amir and Yau, Tiffany and Lakner, Peter and Malekmohammadi, Saber and Rohani, Mohsen and Luo, Jun", booktitle = "NeurIPSW",
-    title = "Pepscenes: A novel dataset and baseline for pedestrian action prediction in 3d", year = "2020"
+    title = "{PePScenes}: A Novel Dataset and Baseline for Pedestrian Action Prediction in {3D}", year = "2020"
 }
 </pre>